 This Pristine Swimming Hole Can Be Incredibly Dangerous But Is Definitely Worth A Visit

-Queen’s Bath is a beautiful but dangerous swimming hole found in Princeville on Kauai.
+Queen’s Bath in Hawaii is a beautiful but dangerous swimming hole found in Princeville on Kauai.
 It’s a popular attraction for obvious reasons; the rocky coast has formed many large tide pools and partially protected inlets that create spots of calmer waters sheltered from the surf.
-It is only a short 10 minute walk to Queen’s Bath and the other nearby pools, and the strikingly clear waters are tempting to take a dip in… but be careful.
+It is only a short, 10-minute walk to Queen’s Bath and the other nearby pools, and the strikingly clear waters are tempting to take a dip in… but be very careful!
 High surf (especially in the winter, but should not be neglected any time of the year) and crashing waves can make these areas very dangerous, and there are many people who have been swept away and even drowned by the tides.
+It might just be one of the most dangerous places in Hawaii!

 Check the surf report before you go – many people make the mistake of simply watching the waves and assuming the calm waters are an indicator of safety.
 Surfline is a great resource for surf predictions – here’s the link to the North Kauai Conditions Report.